sendgrid/docs/source/help-support/sending-email/email-to-sms.md

   and performance of SMS message transmission.
   >

 Essentially, email to SMS may work for occasional messages at low volume, and even then it can be a gamble.
-If you need to send lots of SMS messages to your recipients, we recommend checking out our friends over at [Twilio](http://www.twilio.com/sms) for more SMS notification functionality.